sake92/squery/README.md

 ### Reading joined tables

-These are usually a bit involved and cumbersome in all SQL libraries/frameworks.
+These are usually a bit involved in all SQL libraries/frameworks.
-In most of scala ones they use tuples, but here we use case classes.
+In most of scala ones they use tuples, but here we compose case classes.
 Case class variables like `c: Customer` are expected to have corresponding column names like `c.id` and `c.name` in the query.
 The final query is a composition of `Customer` and `Phone`, so it maps nicely in your head, it is easier to read and manipulate.
 You could have additional columns like a `COUNT`/`SUM` or whatever you need in `CustomerWithPhone` query result. :)